max-talanov/1/artificial_intelligence_course/intro.md

 ## Do we have AI?

-## AI is the challenge
+## Why AI is so hard?

 1. Biggest - we simply do not know what is natural intelligence.
 1. Derivative: what is consciousness?
 1. Derivative: what is thinking?
-1. Derivative: what is feeling (love)?
 1. Derivative: what is emotion?
-Why do we need emotions?
-What is emotional thinking?
-Does AI need emotion?
+1. Why do we need emotions?
+1. Does AI (robot) need emotion?
 1. Are those questions above only philosophical?

+## AI records

+1. Deep blue defeated world chess champion Garry Kasparov.
+1.

 ## Some numbers

-Biggest NN built so far - [2013 RIKEN created NEST NN]((http://www.riken.jp/en/pr/press/2013/20130802_1)), according to the is report there were 1.7 billon of neurons with ... trillion of synapses.
+Biggest spiking NN built so far - [2013 RIKEN created NEST NN]((http://www.riken.jp/en/pr/press/2013/20130802_1)), according to the is report there were 1.7 billon of neurons with ... trillion of synapses.
 Is it big enough?

 Human brain(typical) contains [86 billion of neurons](http://en.wikipedia.org/wiki/List_of_animals_by_number_of_neurons).
 Cats brain contains 1.5 billon neurons.